1. ORGANIZATION AND BUSINESS

 |1.
 ORGANIZATION AND BUSINESS||

-As discussed in Note 3, on June 6, 2017, ADMA completed the acquisition of certain assets (the “Biotest Assets”) of BTBU, which include two FDA-licensed products, Nabi-HB (Hepatitis B Immune Globulin, Human) and BIVIGAM (Immune Globulin Intravenous, Human), and a plasma fractionation facility located in Boca Raton, FL (the “Boca Facility”) (the “Biotest Transaction”).
-In addition to Nabi-HB and BIVIGAM, BTBU also provides contract manufacturing services for certain clients, including the sale of intermediate by-products.
-The Boca Facility is FDA-licensed and certified by the GHA.
+As more fully discussed in Note 3, on June 6, 2017, ADMA completed the acquisition of certain assets (the “Biotest Assets”) of BTBU, which included two FDA-licensed products, Nabi-HB (Hepatitis B Immune Globulin, Human) and BIVIGAM (Immune Globulin Intravenous, Human), and a plasma fractionation manufacturing facility located in Boca Raton, FL (the “Boca Facility”) (the “Biotest Transaction”).
+In addition to Nabi-HB and BIVIGAM, the Company provides contract manufacturing services for certain clients and expects to generate revenues from the sale of intermediate by-products which result from the immunoglobulin production process.
+The Boca Facility is FDA-licensed and certified by the German Health Authority.
 Immediately following the closing of the Biotest Transaction, the Biotest Assets were contributed into ADMA BioManufacturing.

-Nabi-HB is a hyperimmune globulin that is rich in antibodies to the hepatitis B virus.
+Nabi-HB is a hyperimmune globulin that is rich in antibodies to the Hepatitis B virus.
 Nabi-HB is indicated for the treatment of acute exposure to blood containing hepatitis B surface antigen (“HBsAg”), prenatal exposure to infants born to HBsAg-positive mothers, sexual exposure to HBsAg-positive persons and household exposure to persons with acute Hepatitis B virus infection.
 FDA approval for Nabi-HB was received on March 24, 1999.
-Under ADMA’s leadership, the production of Nabi-HB resumed during the third quarter of 2017, resulting in subsequent commercial sales.
+Under ADMA’s ownership, production of Nabi-HB resumed during the third quarter of 2017, resulting in ongoing commercial revenues.

-BIVIGAM is indicated for the treatment of primary humoral immunodeficiency.
-FDA approval for BIVIGAM was received on December 19, 2012, and sales commenced in the first quarter of 2013.
+BIVIGAM is an intravenous immune globulin indicated for the treatment of primary humoral immunodeficiency.
+FDA approval for BIVIGAM was received on December 19, 2012, and product sales commenced in the first quarter of 2013.
 In December 2016, Biotest temporarily suspended the commercial production of BIVIGAM in order to focus on the completion of planned improvements to the manufacturing process.
 ADMA resumed production of BIVIGAM during the fourth quarter of 2017.
-The Company submitted a Prior Approval Supplement (the “PAS”) for BIVIGAM to amend the FDA-approved Biologics License Application (“BLA”) for BIVIGAM and once approved, ADMA intends to relaunch BIVIGAM in the United States.
-The Prescription Drug User Fee Act (“PDUFA”) target action date for the PAS is December 18, 2018.
-The BIVIGAM inventory of three conformance batches produced in the fourth quarter of 2017 and the first quarter of 2018 was used in connection with, and as the basis for, the prepared and submitted PAS, which was accepted for review by the FDA in July 2018.
-Upon approval of the PAS by the FDA, the Company intends to relaunch BIVIGAM.
-This relaunch is expected to take place during the first half of 2019, at which time the Company believes the conformance lots currently in inventory can be labeled and will be available for commercial sale.
-The anticipated relaunch of BIVIGAM is dependent upon the timing of certain FDA decisions, production slots available with the Company’s contract fill/finish provider as well as other commercial requirements and regulatory factors.
+During the second half of 2018, the Company submitted a Prior Approval Supplement (the “PAS”) with the FDA for BIVIGAM to amend its FDA-approved Biologics License Application (“BLA”) which, once approved, would enable the Company to relaunch and commercialize this product in the U.S. Although the Company believes that the FDA is actively reviewing the PAS submission for BIVIGAM drug substance and the related documents that the Company has provided to the FDA subsequent to the original PAS submission, the Company cannot provide any assurance or predict with certainty the schedule for when the Company will, if at all, receive authorization from the FDA with respect to the PAS.
+In addition, the anticipated relaunch of BIVIGAM is dependent upon the timing of certain FDA decisions, production slots available with the Company’s contract fill/finish provider, approvals that may need to be obtained for product labeling as well as other commercial requirements and regulatory factors.

-As of September 30, 2018, the Company had working capital of $52.6 million, including $42.4 million of cash and cash equivalents.
-Based upon the Company’s current projected revenue and expenditures, including capital expenditures and regulatory and consulting fees for the remediation of the Warning Letter and ongoing discussions with the FDA, as well as continuing implementation of the Company’s commercialization and expansion activities and certain other assumptions, the Company’s management currently believes that its cash, cash equivalents, projected revenue and accounts receivable, along with the additional $10.0 million it is able to access under its senior credit facility, will be sufficient to fund ADMA’s operations, as currently conducted, into the second quarter of 2019.
-In order to have sufficient cash to fund its operations thereafter and to continue as a going concern, the Company will need to raise capital prior to the end of the second quarter of 2019.
-These estimates may change based upon how quickly the Company is able to execute on its quality management systems’ remediation plans for the ADMA BioManufacturing operations, timing of receipt of communications, determinations and feedback from the FDA regarding inspectional outcomes and remediation activities undertaken to date, commercial manufacturing ramp-up activities and the various financing options available to the Company.
+As of December 31, 2018, the Company had working capital of $34.9 million, including $22.8 million of cash and cash equivalents.
+Based upon the Company’s projected revenue and expenditures for 2019, including continued implementation of the Company’s commercialization and expansion activities, the proceeds from the refinancing of the Company’s senior debt and release of funds from the debt service reserve account in February 2019 (see Notes 7 and 17), as well as certain other assumptions, the Company’s management currently believes that its cash, cash equivalents, projected revenue and accounts receivable, along with the $27.5 million it anticipates being able to draw down under its senior credit facility, which is contingent upon, among other things, the FDA approval of either the BIVIGAM PAS or the RI-002 BLA (see Note 17), will be sufficient to fund ADMA’s operations, as currently conducted, into the fourth quarter of 2019.
+In order to have sufficient cash to fund its operations thereafter and to continue as a going concern, the Company will need to raise additional capital by the fourth quarter of 2019.
+However, if the Company does not receive FDA approval of either the BIVIGAM PAS or the RI-002 BLA, management believes that the Company’s cash balance will be sufficient to fund ADMA’s operations, as currently conducted, into the third quarter of 2019, and the Company will be required to raise additional capital by the third quarter of 2019.
+These estimates may change based upon how quickly the Company is able to obtain FDA approval for BIVIGAM and RI-002, commercial manufacturing ramp-up activities and the various financing options being explored.
 The Company currently has no firm commitments for additional financing, and there can be no assurances that the Company will be able to secure additional financing on terms that are acceptable to the Company, or at all.
 Furthermore, if the Company’s assumptions underlying its estimated expenses and revenues are incorrect, it may have to raise additional capital sooner than currently anticipated.

-Due to numerous risks and uncertainties associated with ongoing remediation efforts, regulatory review processes and the research and development and potential future commercialization of its products and product candidates, the Company is unable to estimate with certainty the amounts of increased capital outlays and operating expenditures associated with its development activities.
+Due to numerous risks and uncertainties associated with FDA approval of the Company’s products, ongoing remediation and capacity expansion efforts at the Company’s Boca Facility and potential future commercialization of the Company’s products and product candidates, the Company is unable to estimate with certainty the amounts of increased capital outlays and operating expenditures required to fund its development activities.
 The Company’s current estimates may be subject to change as circumstances regarding its business requirements evolve.
 The Company may decide to raise capital through public or private equity offerings or debt financings, or obtain a bank credit facility or corporate collaboration and licensing arrangements.
 The sale of additional equity or debt securities, if convertible, could result in dilution to the Company’s stockholders and, in such event, the value and potential future market price of its common stock may decline.
 The incurrence of additional indebtedness would result in increased fixed obligations and could also result in covenants that would restrict the Company’s operations or other financing alternatives.
 Failure to secure any necessary financing in a timely manner and on commercially reasonable terms could have a material adverse effect on the Company’s business plan and financial performance and it could be forced to delay or discontinue its product development, clinical trial or commercialization activities, delay or discontinue the approval efforts for any of the Company’s potential products or potentially cease operations.
-The Company has reported losses since inception in June 2004 through September 30, 2018 of $198.4 million.
-Management believes that the Company will continue to incur net losses and negative net cash flows from operating activities to fund its research and development and commercial programs and to meet its obligations on a timely basis through the foreseeable future.
+The Company has reported cumulative losses since inception in June 2004 through December 31, 2018 of $216.4 million.
+Management believes that the Company will continue to incur net losses and negative net cash flows from operating activities to fund its operations and meet its obligations on a timely basis through the foreseeable future.
 As such, these factors raise substantial doubt about the Company’s ability to continue as a going concern.
-The accompanying condensed consolidated financial statements do not include any adjustments related to the recoverability and classification of asset carrying amounts and the classification of liabilities that might be necessary if the Company is unable to continue as a going concern.
+The accompanying consolidated financial statements do not include any adjustments related to the recoverability and classification of asset carrying amounts and the classification of liabilities that might be necessary from the outcome of this uncertainty.